• Skip to primary navigation

 Final Homes In Bexley

 ICI Homes is building its final three homes in Bexley, all on large 70-foot lots.
-A Costa Mesa quick move-in home will soon be ready, and the slightly smaller Egret VII will soon be under construction.
-Both homes have very open plans with lots of windows and natural lighting.
+A Costa Mesa quick move-in home will be ready in September, and the slightly smaller Egret VII will soon be under construction.
+Both homes have very open floor plans with lots of windows and natural lighting.

 Since ICI Homes was established in 1980, the company has built over 4,000 single-family homes in Florida, including the Tampa Bay area, and has earned several prestigious awards for design and innovation.